DenisTimofijuk/internet-speed-local-test/readme.md

 Feel free to fork this project and submit pull requests for any enhancements.

 ## License
 This README provides a comprehensive overview of the project, including setup instructions, deployment guidance for TrueNAS Scale, customization options, and some troubleshooting tips.
-You may want to adjust some details based on your specific implementation or add more information as needed.# internet-speed-local-test